Zuuhal/RecommendationSystem/README.md

 # RecommendationSystem
-My exercise to understand the basics of machine learning and its usage
+My exercise to understand the basics of data science and its usage